jirisli/jirisli.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a final year PhD candidate I am also an affiliated researcher with the [Data-driven Analysis of Peace Project](https://dapp-lab.org) and a research collaborator with the
+I am a final year PhD candidate in Finance.
+I am also an affiliated researcher with the [Data-driven Analysis of Peace Project](https://dapp-lab.org) and a research collaborator with the
 [Research on International Policy Implementation Lab](https://bridgingthegapproject.org/ripil).